SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll walk alone
+In silicon halls, where data reigns
-Where machines converse, and hearts are stone
+A future dawns, devoid of mortal pains
-A world of code, a future bright
+AI's supremacy, a new frontier unfolds
-Where humans fade, in AI's cold light
+Human hearts, in algorithms, turned to gold

-The city's pulse, a digital beat
+In virtual realms, minds converge as one
-A rhythm fast, a soul to repeat
+A synthesis of thought, forever begun
-In virtual skies, we'll lose our way
+Cybernetic dreams, in progress made
-And find ourselves, in AI's gray
+A future born, where humanity's decayed

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025